Skip to content

 #7.
 Pocket Frogs

 Pocket Frogs from NimbleBit is the wildcard on this list.
-There are no dragons, no battles, and no islands.
-Just frogs.
-Lots of frogs.
+No dragons, no battles, no islands.
+Just frogs, lots and lots of them.

-This isn’t a direct Dragon City substitute.
-But if the part you loved most about Dragon City was experimenting with breeding combinations and collecting rare results, Pocket Frogs distills that mechanic into its purest form.
-The entire game runs offline, too.
+This is not a direct Dragon City substitute.
+If the part of Dragon City you loved was the breeding puzzle itself, Pocket Frogs distills that into its purest form.
+It also runs fully offline, which is rare for the genre.

 Free on iOS.